Murder of Brian Glick

-The murder of Brian Glick involved homicide victim Brian Glick, who was killed at the age of 21 on October 25, 1993, by Dennis Tate and Michael Olson who were robbing a sandwich store in Bloomington, Minnesota.
-Glick's murder was a shock to the Twin Cities community, and his death and the subsequent court proceedings of his murderers received widespread attention in the Twin Cities press.
+The murder of Brian Glick by Dennis Tate and Michael Olson who were robbing a sandwich store in Bloomington, Minnesota occurred on October 25, 1993.
+The murder was a shock to the Twin Cities community, and his death and the subsequent court proceedings of his murderers received widespread attention in the Twin Cities press.
+Glick was 21 years old.

 Brian Glick's life

-Brian Glick was born on April 25, 1972, in Duluth, Minnesota.
+Glick was born on April 25, 1972 in Duluth, Minnesota.
 He grew up in Minneapolis.
 His parents were divorced in 1978.
 His family moved to Bloomington and in 1990 Glick graduated from Bloomington Kennedy High School.
 In 1992 he began working at a Subway store on Old Shakopee Road East, a block away from where he lived with his mother, stepfather and teenage sister, Tammy.
 At the time of his death Glick had been working to save enough money to marry his fiancée Katie Long.
 Glick was interested in aviation, but his plans to become an aircraft mechanic were thwarted when it was discovered that he was color-blind.
 Instead, Glick returned to school and completed the necessary course work to become a paramedic.

 In the year before his death, it was discovered that Glick had a large benign brain tumor, and in May 1992 he underwent surgery to have it removed.
 At the time of his death Glick was still recovering, but his prognosis was positive.
 However, the operation that saved his life contributed to his death.
 Shortly after surgery Glick returned to work at Subway.
 On the last day his boss saw him he commented "You're really bouncing around here tonight.
 You really look good."
 Glick responded that he was feeling the best he had since the surgery and he was going to make it.